dingxiong/programming-books/system-design/src/file-blob-storage.md

 non-exist or complete.

 ### How does download work?

+First, if auto sync is on and the file already exists in the local disk, then nothing to do.
+Downloading only needed if we go to dropbox.com to download the file manually.

 1. Client requests file
 2. Metadata service checks whether all chunks are uploaded already.
 If yes,